OpenSource-AI/angular-logger/README.md

 #### setAppName
 Configures the top level logger name.
 If you don't provide one 'unknownApp' will be used.

-#### setOutputWritter
-Lets you configure whether the logger will log using $log or some other logger (like window.console).
-Any custom logger object has to have these function: error, warn, info, debug and trace.

 #### setTranslator
 The built-in translator just returns the given value, if you want translations you have to specify a function that will do that.
 The built-in translator is applied to every parameter passed to logging functions.